jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**July 23, 2024**_
+But even with just Zero-shot prompting, if we tweak the wordings to give more guidance on contexts or styles, the model would perform better.

 _**July 22, 2024**_
 Few-shot prompting give a few examples to help the model understand the pattern we are looking for, so it performs better than zero-shot prompting.